Hexagon/blog/src/posts/2023-09-06_display_all_visitors_pointers.md

 - pup
 - nginx
 priority: 1.0
 intro: "In this step-by-step guide, you'll learn how to create a simple but cool webpage that shows mouse pointers of all its visitors.
-From setting up a Deno server to optional perks like keeping your app alive with Pup and serving it securely through Nginx, we've got you covered."
+From setting up a Deno server to optional perks like keeping your app alive with Pup and serving it securely through Nginx."
 extra: "multi-pointer"
 ---

-Hey there!
-Ever wanted to visualize mouse movement from every visitor on your webpage?
-Sounds cool, right?
-Today, we’re going to build a simple webpage that does just that.
-We'll cover everything from installing Deno to setting up Nginx.
-If you'd like to see the full source code, check it out on GitHub.

 ## Install Deno